-Students may register via the Internet using WebAdvisor from Cuyamaca College's web page at www.cuyamaca.edu.
+Students may register using Self Service/WebAdvisor located on Cuyamaca College's website (ww.cuyamaca.edu).
 Registration fees are expected at the time of registration.
 You will be held to all fees incurred.
-Students may be dropped from classes for non-payment of fees.
+Students may be dropped from classes for nonpayment of fees.
 Failure to pay will result in a hold on your records.
-Refund deadlines vary by class; see calendar on this page and www.cuyamaca.edu/services/ admissions/deadlines.aspx.
+Refund deadlines vary by class; see calendar on this page and www.cuyamaca.edu/admissions/deadlines/index.php.
 It is the student's responsibility to drop any classes that they do not plan to attend.